 Kelli joined Watsi on June 14th, 2013.
-Seven years ago, Kelli joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Kelli's most recent donation traveled 8,500 miles to support Lucy, a widowed fishmonger from Kenya, to fund treatment for an infection so she can work again.
+Eight years ago, Kelli joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Kelli's most recent donation traveled 8,500 miles to support Annastasia, a small businesswoman from Kenya, to fund a mastectomy to heal her breast cancer.

 Lucy is a fishmonger who sells fish in an eatery in Naivasha, Kenya.
 As a mother of three, she was widowed in 1997 and has been raising her children by herself.
 Now, her children are all adults in their twenties, but do not yet have stable jobs.
 Lucy underwent total hip replacement 6 weeks ago as a result of severe arthritis.
 She was discharged after she showed signs of recovery.
 However, two weeks ago she started experiencing prolonged pain, difficulty walking, and infection in the wound.
 It turns out that she has a post-hip replacement infection and needs a debridement and polyethylene liner change to stop the infection and accelerate healing of her hip.
 Fortunately, our medical partner, African Mission Healthcare (AMH), is able to help.
 On June 28th, surgeons will perform a debridement and skin graft procedure, and AMH is requesting $1,185 for the treatment.
 Lucy has not been able to go to work for over two months now.
 Lucy reveals, "I am almost closing down my fish business due to this sickness.
 For some months now, I have been on and off at hospitals to treat the hip.
 My children and I rely on this business and I need to get well soon or I will not be able to take care of my family and myself. ”